bkesterbyld/maroon-potato/src/pages/index.md

       - title: data management as simple as a spreadsheet
         subtitle: ''
         content: >
-          Model data, relationships and mappings to data sources  in an experience as easy as a spreadsheet.
-The service supports all kinds of data through a single interface and puts it in safe and reliable SQL, NoSQL and object stores behind the scenes.
+          Above unifies data modeling, storage and manipulation into an easy, no code experience.
+You can store all kinds of data through a single interface without knowing anything about databases— we put it in safe and reliable SQL, NoSQL and object stores behind the scenes.
+Then you use  logic agents to do whatever is needed from CRUD to transformations to real-time analytics.
         actions: []
         image: images/spreadsheet.png
         media_position: right